-The BCG Online Case Study – Questions It Coveres & How to Prepare
+The BCG Online Case Study – Questions It Covers & How to Prepare

-If you’ve applied to one of BCG’s North American or European offices, you might get an invitation to interview that mentions not only in-person cases but an online case interview as well.
+If you’ve applied to the Boston Consulting Group, you might get an invitation to interview that mentions not only in-person cases but an online case interview as well.

 Are you wondering what BCG’s online case interview looks like and how you should prepare?